sonic-net/SONiC/doc/Yang Model Guidelines.md

 ```

 ## All above steps are manual right now, in future few of them can be automated.
+Below tasks are automated already:
+###  None